 Desert Claim filed, as permitted by law, an application with the Energy Facility Site Evaluation Council (EFSEC or Council) for site certification for the construction and operation of a wind powered generation facility to be located in Kittitas County, Washington.
 The Council reviewed Application 2006-02, conducted public meetings and adjudicative hearings, and by order recommended approval of the application by the Governor.
 On February 2, 2010, the Governor approved the Site Certification Agreement (SCA) authorizing Desert Claim to construct and operate the Desert Claim Wind Power Project (Project).
-A request for Amendment to the SCA was submitted to EFSEC on February 26, 2018 (Amendment Request).1 On November 13, 2018, the Council approved Amendment No. 1 by resolution No. 343 (Attachment 5).
+A request for Amendment to the SCA was submitted to EFSEC on February 26, 2018 (Amendment Request).
+On November 13, 2018, the Council approved Amendment No. 1 by resolution No. 343 (Attachment 5).
+On October 18, 2023, the Council approved Amendment No. 2 by resolution 353.